An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Results and discussion

 For example, wDBA and Jittering created time series that were very similar to the original time series in the GunPoint dataset.
 This is unsurprising since the former weights similar patterns more when mixing and the latter only adds noise.
-The change in accuracy reflected this with Table~\ref{tab:results} demonstrating that wDBA and Jittering only had minor effects on the accuracy (with exception to LSTM-FCN which had significant losses in accuracy for all data augmentation methods).
+The change in accuracy reflected this with Tables~\ref{tab:results_mag} and~\ref{tab:results_pm} demonstrating that wDBA and Jittering only had minor effects on the accuracy (with exception to LSTM-FCN which had significant losses in accuracy for all data augmentation methods).
 Furthermore, the data augmentation methods which transform the patterns so much that the classes are overlapped in Fig.~\ref{fig:mds}, such as Time Warping, Permutation, and Rotation, reflected significant losses in accuracy.
-Conversely, as expected, the data augmentation methods which push the boundaries of the classes in the MDS space, tended to perform better.
+Conversely, as expected, the data augmentation methods which push the boundaries of the classes in the PCA space, tended to perform better.

-\subsection{Relationship Between Dataset Properties and Accuracy}
+\subsection{Relationship between dataset properties and accuracy}

 In order to understand the differences between the data augmentation methods, we analyze the relationships between the methods and different properties, or characteristics, of the datasets.
 To do this, we find the correlation between the dataset properties and the change in accuracy $\Delta Acc$ from the un-augmented model to the augmented models.
+The following dataset properties are used: \begin{itemize} \item \textbf{Training set size}: The number of training patterns in each dataset. \item \textbf{Patterns per class}: The average number of training patterns in each class. \item \textbf{Time series length}: The maximum number of time steps of the patterns in the training set for each dataset. \item \textbf{Dataset variance}: The average variance of the elements of the time series across each dataset. \item \textbf{Intra-class variance}: The average variance within each class. \item \textbf{Class Imbalance}: The difference between the size of the classes in the training set. \end{itemize} Each dataset property and the expectation of each correlation is detailed below.
+These dataset properties are selected because they provide fundamental differences between time series data.

-The dataset properties used are the training set size, average number of patterns per class, time series length, dataset variance, and intra-class variance.
-The correlations are shown in Fig.~\ref{fig:correlations}.
-The first row, Fig.~\ref{fig:correlations}~(a), displays the change in accuracy $\Delta Acc$ and the subsequent rows are the correlations to each property.
+The results of the correlation analysis are shown in Fig.~\ref{fig:correlations}.
+The first row, Fig.~\ref{fig:correlations}~(a), displays the change in accuracy $\Delta Acc$ for each model and data augmentation method.
+The subsequent rows are the Spearman's Rank Correlation Coefficients between $\Delta Acc$ and each property.
+Spearman's Rank Correlation Coefficient is used because it is robust to outliers and can be used with skewed variable distributions~\cite{mukaka2012guide}.
+As many of the dataset properties is skewed, e.g. most of the datasets have small training sets and most of the datasets have balanced class membership.
+However, for reference, Pearson's Product Moment Correlation Coefficient was also used and can be found in \nameref{S1_Fig}.